When to use an umbrella company

 If you don’t want to run a limited company

 Many freelancers and contractors opt to work for an umbrella company instead of setting up their own limited company.
 This is because the former is considered to be the main alternative to the latter.
 Whilst setting up your own limited company can have a number of advantages (the most notable being the potential opportunities for tax relief by being self-employed) it does also mean that the only person who is fully responsible for all your finances is you and you alone.
 By working for an umbrella company, it is instead their responsibility to sort out how you get paid.
-Furthermore, as you are an employee of an umbrella company, this means that you do not look after your own payroll solutions as you will be paying national insurance and PAYE contributions (source: Alprazolam Buy Canada).
+Furthermore, as you are an employee of an umbrella company, this means that you do not look after your own payroll solutions as you will be paying national insurance and PAYE contributions (source: Solutio).